-Scroll down to search by plant number and enter just the four digit number.
+Scroll down to search by plant number and enter just the four-digit number.
 I entered 1030.
-The results showed, that my eggs came from right her in Indiana from the Hi-Grade farm.
+The results showed, that my eggs came from right here in Indiana from the Hi-Grade farm.
 Which made my day, since I have toured those barns and have been incredibly impressed with the care given to their chickens.
 Now, go run and look at your eggs.
 I know you want to find out where your eggs are from.

-Learn more about where my eggs come from with this video of the farm.
+Learn more about where your eggs come from in this video of the farm.